tterb/tterb.github.io/_posts/2016-11-06-how-to-upgrade-ssd-pt2.md

     <img src="https://cloud.githubusercontent.com/assets/16360374/20454874/f68ce730-ae00-11e6-80fb-c6522741915d.jpg" height="300" alt="components" title="Components"/>
   </p>

-  * You will now want to remove the phillips-head screw attaching the SSD to the motherboard, at which time you will be free to gently remove the hard drive from its connector.
+  * You will now want to remove the phillips&ndash;head screw attaching the SSD to the motherboard, at which time you will be free to gently remove the hard drive from its connector.
 Though, when removing the drive be careful to maintain the placement of the sticky pad beneath it, as you will use it to help adhere the new drive to the board.
   <br>
   <p align="center">
   	<img src="https://cloud.githubusercontent.com/assets/16360374/20454748/abc02c28-adfe-11e6-8ea8-dff5bf482dd1.jpg" height="350" alt="hard drive" title="Hard drive"/>